ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The AEAD Seal function is then used to encrypt the response, which is added
-to the randomized nonce value to produce the encapsulated response:
+to the randomized nonce value to produce the encrypted response:

 ~~~ hex-dump
 cce12ceb52ef5e0cb3c320f9dc1fb4bf199174868a0b2eecc13205c2ce40c5d5